 Lassonde Mineral Engineering Program

 The Lassonde Mineral Engineering (LME) Program was designed to respond to the evolving needs of the mining industry through the education and training of the best undergraduate students from around the world.
-With faculty members from Materials Science Engineering, Civil Engineering, Chemical Engineering and Earth Sciences, as well as sessional instructors from within the mining industry, LME delivers 27 core technical courses to upper-year students.
+With faculty members from Materials Science Engineering, Civil & Mineral Engineering, Chemical Engineering and Earth Sciences, as well as sessional instructors from within the mining industry, LME delivers 27 core technical courses to upper-year students.

 “Receiving the Lassonde Scholarship solidified my decision to study Mineral Engineering at U of T. After graduating in 2013, I spent two-and-a-half years working for De Beers Canada, where I had the opportunity to work in mining operations and technical services at remote underground and open pit mines, as well as with the technical group at the head office in Toronto.”